Copy of Copy of fall 23 deans list header

 Erin Peavey

-Erin K. Peavey is an award-winning architect, researcher, and renowned thought leader on the power of the built environment to foster well-being and human connection.
-Peavey earned a Bachelor of Environmental Design (2007), Cum Laude, and a Master of Architecture with a certificate in Health Systems and Design (2011), where she also earned the Henry Adams Certificate of Merit for her academic work.
-As vice president and health and well-being design leader at global design firm HKS, Peavey helps integrate research and practice to advance design for health, combat loneliness, and foster resilience across the globe.
+Erin K. Peavey is an award-winning architect, researcher and renowned thought leader on the power of the built environment to foster well-being and human connection.
+Peavey earned a bachelor’s degree in environmental design (2007) cum laude and a master’s degree in architecture with a certificate in health systems and design (2011) from Texas A&M University, where she also earned the Henry Adams Certificate of Merit for her academic work.
+As vice president and health and well-being design leader at global design firm HKS, Peavey helps integrate research and practice to advance design for health, combat loneliness and foster global resilience.

-While an undergraduate at Texas A&M University, she co-founded Student Health Environments Association, which continues today.
-At 24, she founded and chaired the AIA Austin’s robust Architecture for Health chapter, and a few years later served as the youngest trustee and research chair for the Academy of Architecture for Health Foundation, helping raise and award over $200,000 for research on environments for health.
+While an undergraduate at Texas A&M University, she co-founded the Student Health Environments Association, which continues today.
+At 24, she founded and chaired the AIA Austin’s robust Architecture for Health chapter and, a few years later, served as the youngest trustee and research chair for the Academy of Architecture for Health Foundation, helping raise and award more than $200,000 for research on environments for health.

 Peavey is a tireless advocate for vulnerable people and communities, including hospital patients and communities struggling with loneliness and mental health challenges.
-Ms. Peavey’s training in psychology, as well as architecture, helps her advocate for mental, social, and emotional well-being in design.
-She strongly supports interdisciplinary problem-solving and was the first architect to have a regular Psychology Today blog, serving as an advisor to the AIA Strategic Council’s Mental Health and Architecture Incubator.
+Her training in psychology and architecture helps her advocate for mental, social and emotional well-being in design.
+She strongly supports interdisciplinary problem-solving and was the first architect to have a regular Psychology Today blog.
+She also advises the AIA Strategic Council’s Mental Health and Architecture Incubator.

-Outside of work, Peavey enjoys time with her husband and young daughter in their small craftsman home in Old East Dallas, Texas.
-She is an avid swimmer, NPR listener, and always on the lookout for good local coffee shops and real talk.
+Outside of work, Peavey enjoys time with her husband and young daughter in their small Craftsman home in Old East Dallas, Texas.
+She is an avid swimmer and NPR listener and is always on the lookout for good local coffee shops and real talk.

 Jim Russ 86